 MISSION & OBJECTIVE

 Taking things a step further, in 2012, Fantasia launched the Frontières International Co-Production Market as well as a film market component.
-Our 2013 Frontières lineup featured dazzling new projects from Joe Dante, Buddy Giovinazzo, Bobcat Goldthwait, Richard Stanley and Andrzej Zulawski, to name a few.
-Our 2014 lineup included projects by Simon Rumley, Jacob Tierney and Dario Argento.
+Our Frontières lineup has featured dazzling new projects from Joe Dante, Dario Argento, Simon Rumley, Jacob Tierney, Buddy Giovinazzo, Bobcat Goldthwait, Richard Stanley and Andrzej Zulawski, to name a few.
+RKSS' 2015 cult smash TURBO KID was born at Fantasia's market in its inaugural year.

 Any work produced in the past 18 months is eligible for both our official jury competition and our Public’s Prize.

-There is no entry fee for Quebec productions (note that Qc prods must be submitted through our website and not here).
+There is no entry fee for domestic productions (note that Qc prods must be submitted through our website and not here).

 ABOUT THE FESTIVAL

 Since its inception in 1996, Fantasia has been an event hell-bent on showcasing the most exciting, innovative and individualistic examples of contemporary international genre cinema from every corner of the globe.